Soft modes in hot QCD matter: Scaling solution of QCD flows

 Here we describe how we compute the critical exponents from the scaling solution of the fRG flow equations.
 The general strategy is to find the Wilson-Fisher fixed point associated to the second-order phase transition in the chiral limit.
 Scale invariance at this fixed point implies that the non-perturbative RG flow equations, which describe the RG-scale dependence of the (dimensionless) effective couplings, are zero.
 From this requirement, fixed point values for all couplings of the theory can be determined.
 By considering small deviations from these values, relevant (infrared-repulsive) and irrelevant (infrared-attractive) directions in the space of all running couplings can be identified and critical exponents can be extracted from their scaling with the RG scale $k$.

 The full set of equations is given in the appendices of \ \cite{Fu:2019hdw}.
-Various simplifications can be made for the scaling analysis.
-Since we are considering a thermal phase transition, all fermionic degrees of freedom decouple and QCD reduces to a three-dimensional system of bosonic degrees of freedom.
+Various simplifications can be made for the scaling analysis, as it has been shown in \cite{Mitter:2014wpa, Braun:2014ata, Rennecke:2015eba, Cyrol:2017ewj, Fu:2019hdw} that gluons and most hadrons decouple from the system in the infrared.
+To be specific, since we are considering a thermal phase transition, all fermionic degrees of freedom decouple and QCD reduces to a three-dimensional system of bosonic degrees of freedom.
 We emphasise that this not only entails gluons, but also bosonic resonances/bound states that are relevant in the vicinity of the phase transition.
 Formally, this is most easily seen in the Matsubara formalism of finite temperature field theory, where bosonic Euclidean frequencies are $ 2\pi n T/k$ and fermionic frequencies are $(2n+1)\pi T/k$ with $n \in \mathbb{Z}$.
 The scaling regime is reached in the deep infrared for $k\rightarrow 0$.
 Thus, at finite $T$ we have $T/k \rightarrow \infty$.
 Fermions do not have a Matsubara zero mode, but instead acquire a thermal mass $m_\psi/k \sim \pi T/k$ and hence decouple in the scaling regime.
 Similarly, all finite Matsubara modes of bosons decouple and only the zero mode with vanishing frequency survives.
 The resulting system only depends on spatial momenta and is therefore dimensionally reduced to $d=3$ dimensions.
 This is facilitated by the use of $3d$ spatial regulators here.

 In addition, the gluons decouple in the infrared due to their finite mass gap \cite{Fu:2019hdw}.
 This leaves only mesons as potential relevant degrees of freedom.
 In the light chiral limit, all mesons involving strange quarks decouple as well, as they do not become critical at physical strange quark mass.
 This is hardwired in the present approximation, where the dynamics of these mesons do not feed back into the system of RG flows \cite{Fu:2019hdw}.
 The only mesonic interactions that are taken into account self-consistently stem from the scalar-pseudoscalar quark interaction channel, which gives rise to the pions and the $\sigma$ meson, i.e.,